 Live chat and chatbots are great ways to resolve requests instantly so that agents can focus on other important work.
 Instead of creating a new ticket, you can respond to product return, exchange, or refund requests in seconds.

 For example, imagine a customer wishing to make a refund request for a defective item they purchased.
 Now, instead of creating a new help desk ticket, the agent can simply interact with the customer, check order details, and initiate the refund in minutes.

-Similarly, you can deploy chatbots to share information with customers related to product feature, pricing, or availability requests.
+Similarly, you can deploy chatbots to share information with customers related to product features, pricing, or availability requests.
 This will ensure customers get a prompt response, and you can reduce your ticket volume.

 6. Assign Request Tickets to Other Departments